Gractus/SquadTeamBalancer/README.md

 When working with relatively small groups we assume that we can work with them more or less like individual players and apply the same balancing stratergy as we would there.
 First we sort the groups by the average skill of it's members in descending order, then assign each group from best to worst to alternating teams.
 With some backtracking in the event of an earlier assignment, the result may not be optimal but hopefully it won't be far off.
 Most importantly this will be almost instantaneous.

-Combining the dynamic programming exhaustive search and a less intelligent, more "optimisitic" algorithm for larger numbers of groups we get a reasonably fast/accurate solution for cases.
+Combining the dynamic programming exhaustive search and a less intelligent, more "optimisitic" algorithm for larger numbers of groups we get a reasonably fast/accurate solution for both cases.